mbeddr/mps-platform-docs/src/doc/docs/mps_internal/index.md

 !!! question "How can you make an internal MPS editor read-only?"

-    > Given I want to make a contribution to a generator the `j.mps.lang.editor`.
+    > Given I want to contribute to a generator the `j.mps.lang.editor`.
     > When I download the [MPS source](https://github.com/JetBrains/MPS), open the project in MPS under `code`
     > and open `j.m.l.editor/SubstituteMenuPart_ReferenceScope_declare`, then I see the model being read-only.
 What can I do?

     You need to open MPS in IDEA (Community Edition is enough), compile and run it from there, then you can edit MPS sources.
 There are instructions in [README](https://github.com/JetBrains/MPS).

-??? question "How can you do a fulltext search in the IDE?"
+??? question "How can you do a full-text search in the IDE?"

     > I sometimes need a textual search which MPS doesn't provide out of the box.

     > In that situation, I am unsure of the concept and type of what I see, so a top-down search is not an option.
-Instead I would like to search for that string to have a starting point for my investigation.
+Instead, I would like to search for that string to have a starting point for my investigation.

     > Examples:

-    > - I want to investigate in an editor in the user interface and don't want to reverse engineer what hints, editors and concepts lead to what I see.
+    > - I want to investigate an editor in the user interface and don't want to reverse engineer what hints, editors and concepts lead to what I see.
-    > - Behavioral view code, like custom cells, swing cells or querylists make it hard to figure out where the source logic of that is located.
+    > - Behavioral view code, like custom cells, Java Swing cells, or query lists make it hard to figure out where the source logic of that is located.
     > - when the console shows something I don't understand, I'd like to see its context source code, so that I can figure out what to do next.

-    **Option 0**: Use Language Debugging facilities of MPS instead.
+    **Option 0**: Use language debugging facilities of MPS instead.

     For built-in languages, MPS brings a load of dedicated debugging facilities:

     - Debugging editor cells and nodes: When you right-click an item in the editor, you can find a submenu *Language Debug*.
-    - Debugging menu entries: Select an item that you're curious in and press ++cmd+alt+b++/++ctrl+alt+b++ to open the *Menu Trace* of it.
+    - Debugging menu entries: Select an item that you're curious about and press ++cmd+alt+b++/++ctrl+alt+b++ to open the *Menu Trace* of it.
-    - Setup and an IntelliJ and connect it to step through java code.
+    - Setup IntelliJ idea and connect it to step through Java code.

-    **Option 1**: Search for literals from console.
+    **Option 1**: Search for literals from the console.

     **Option 2**: Search through serialized Java.

     1. Set up IntelliJ with your project.
-    2. Hit ++cmd+shift+f++/++ctrl+shift+f++ to search in path.
+    2. Hit ++cmd+shift+f++/++ctrl+shift+f++ to search in the path.
     3. When you found a class of interest, open it in MPS via ++cmd+n++/++ctrl+n++.
 The source node usually has a similar name.

     This is great for finding editor nodes, for example, if that java class is named *Vehicle_EditorBuilder*, your source node was an editor for the *Vehicle* concept.